ArturoRodriguezRomero/ArturoRodriguezRomero.github.io/_src/_posts/2018-04-21-jekyll-blog-tutorial.markdown

 4. Go for a **coffee** while Github's servers do their thing.
 5. You're **done**!

 ### A Few Tips

 * Markdown can be hard to remember when starting your Blog.
-[Here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)'s a great cheet sheet to remember the basics while you write your posts.
+[Here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)'s a great **cheatsheet** to remember the basics while you write your posts.

-* If you don't like the github.io domain on your blog's URL, you can purchase and use a custom domain.
+* If you don't like the github.io domain on your blog's URL, you can purchase and use a **custom domain**.
 [Here](https://help.github.com/articles/using-a-custom-domain-with-github-pages/)'s how to do it.